Therapist Archives | Page 3 of 6 | Rice Psychology

 “Should” Thoughts: Doing More Harm Than Good for Your Mental Health

-Consider the following story as it relates to this week’s topic.
 I’ve always had a bad habit of telling myself that I should be doing this and shouldn't be doing that.
 I apply it to everything: work, family, friends, you name it.
 These thoughts haven’t cured me of my misdeeds and don’t seem to motivate me at all.
 For example, I ate way too much junk food last week while telling myself that I should’ve been eating healthier instead.
 This morning when I looked in the mirror, I regretted it all.
-I was really disappointed in the choices I made and...
+I was really disappointed in the choices I made and felt lousy.
+This dialogue I continue to have with myself...

 Read More